canxerian/canxerian.github.io/content/posts/a-game-developers-guide-to-gaming-laptops/index.md

 ## What's RAM responsible for

-- RAM provides volatile, fast access to files and code for the GPU (compared with a storage device)
+- RAM provides volatile (i.e temporary), extremely fast storage of files and game state
-- Temporary storage of data used in algorithms

 ### Why would you want lots of fast RAM?